9hafidz6/main1/docs/DeveloperGuide.md

 #### 2.9 dishesCommand Component

-The dishesCommand component inherits from various other classes.
+The dishesCommand component  enables the chef to modify the dishList which acts as a menu or recipebook. this component inherits from other classes.

 - addDishCommand and addIngredient inherits from AddCommand class which inherits from the Cmd class
 - deleteDishCommand inherits from the DeleteCommand which inherits from the Cmd class